CaraMcAvinchey/the-puzzle-exchange/README.md

 <img width="1430" alt="image" src="https://user-images.githubusercontent.com/97494262/158909292-7621c240-1001-4cd5-ba29-877319263e07.png">

 ## Credits
+- All content was written by the developer.
 ### Media
 - The pairing of Roboto Condensed and Lato were chosen using [FontJoy](https://fontjoy.com/#).
 - The colors for the website was generated using [Image Color Picker] (https://imagecolorpicker.com/)